josefadamcik/josefadamcik.cz/_drafts/learning-the-hard-way-simple-diy-power-masurement-unit-with-ina219.md

 When I play with electronics and those home made gizmos without purpose new ideas projects tend to popup everywhere.
 TODO: better formulation.

-For example when I was working on the LED CUBE (TODO: link) I decided to use Attiny45 microcontroller to drive it.
+For example when I was working on the LED CUBE (TODO: link) I decided to use Attiny85 microcontroller to drive it.
 So I had to build a simple arduino shield to help with its programming.

-TODO: image.
+{% responsive_image path: images/ina219/IMG_20190120_162237.jpg alt: "Attiny85 programming shield for Arduino UNO" figcaption: "Attiny85 programming shield for Arduino UNO"  %}

 When I was building a 8-bit comupeter (following the disign from Martin Maly) - TODO links.
 I needed to program EEPROM.
 I did it few times using bredboard and jumper wires but than I decided to build a simple EEPROM programmer shield for Adruino Mega.